- 1. Go Boating at Burnham Park

 It has the temperature rising to just 26˚C on a typical summer day.
 If you want to enjoy outdoor activities in the Philippines during the summer season without the sweltering heat, then Baguio is the place for you.

 Tourist spots in Baguio grew in number over the years, and several of its parks started offering other activities.
-Nowadays, you can chill out in one of these parks and spend a whole day just trying out everything that it has to offer.
+Nowadays, you can chill out in one of these Baguio parks and spend a whole day just trying out everything that it has to offer.

+If it's your first time in the city and are wondering where to go in Baguio, put Burnham Park on your list.
 Considered as the city's "mother of all parks," Burnham Park is one of Baguio's best attractions.
 It was named after urban planner Daniel Burnham, the American architect who came up with the original design and layout of the park.

 Burnham Park is an open green park at the heart of Baguio.
 The park's lush greeneries and blooming flowers make you forget that you are in the middle of a highly urbanized city.

 Burnham Park is very accessible; it is located along Harrison Road and is just a stone's throw from the famous Baguio thoroughfare, Session Road.
+There are also several hotels that are within walking distance of the park, including Holiday Inn Baguio City Centre and Eurotel Baguio.

 The park boasts multiple clusters that offer different activities and attractions such as the Children's Playground, Rose Garden, Orchidarium, Picnic Grove, Igorot Garden, and much more.

 Aside from those attractions, Burnham Park is best known for the picturesque centuries-old artificial lake at its center.
 If there is one thing you must experience at Burnham Park, it is boating at the famous Burnham Lagoon.
+It's one of the best things to do in Baguio City.

 There are several boats you can rent here.
 The best part is that they are easy to operate so that you can row it on your own.